DarshanRaul94/SAM-Serverless-Application-Model-rest-api-lambda-/README.md

 # AWS SAM(Serverless Application Model) Python Lambda API application

-This is the code for the Serverless backend I have created for my project [AWS Konsole](https://github.com/darshan-raul/awsdashboard).
+This is the code for the Serverless backend I have created for my project on AWS lambda [AWS Konsole](https://github.com/darshan-raul/awsdashboard).

 ## Steps to deploy a SAM application